Likhithsai2580/Automated-YouTube-Video-Creator/README.md

 ## Customization

-Feel free to customize the script for your specific needs or extend its functionality.
+Feel free to customize the script to meet your specific needs or extend its functionality.
 You may want to explore additional features, tweak the video script generation process, or enhance error handling.

 ## Contributing